alexanderganderson/alexanderganderson.github.io/personal.md

 (for dance classes)!

 # Politics
-While politics has become a dirty word lately, the intended goal is fundamentally about working together to making our lives better.
+While politics has become very divisive lately, it is fundamentally about working together to making our lives better.
 I find it valuable to keep up to date about what is going on in the world.
 Some of the campaigns that I am most excited about right now are Campaign Zero